HILONet: Hierarchical Imitation Learning from Non-Aligned Observations: Method

 \section{Method}

 In this paper, we focus on solving imitation learning from observation in non-time-aligned settings.
 We propose a hierarchical RL framework that learns to find a feasible demonstration observation that the agent can achieve from its correct state.
 Following this guide, the agent can solve the target task without knowing the exact environment reward.
-Then, we propose several methods to overcome the non-stationary in the hierarchical framework to increase sample efficiency.
+Furthermore, we propose a novel reward structure which can control the behavior mode of the agent.
+Then, we propose several methods to overcome the non-stationarity in the hierarchical framework to increase sample efficiency.